dokku/dokku/docs/getting-started/upgrading.md

 - [Debian Unattended Upgrades](https://wiki.debian.org/UnattendedUpgrades)
 - [Ubuntu Unattended Upgrades](https://help.ubuntu.com/community/AutomaticSecurityUpdates)

-Finally, Docker releases updates periodically to their engine.
+Docker releases updates periodically to their engine.
 We recommend reading their release notes and upgrading accordingly.
 Please see the [Docker documentation](https://docs.docker.com/) for more details.

+Finally, we provide a helpful binary called `dokku-update`.
+This is a recommended package that:

+- Can be installed separately, so upgrading Dokku will not affect the running of this package.
+- Automates many of the upgrade instructions for you.
+- Provides a clean way for us to further enhance the upgrade process in the future.

+When installing from source, this is available from `contrib/dokku-update`, and is also available on Debian and RPM-based systems from our package repositories under the name `dokku-update`.

 ## Migration Guides